-chatalot synchronously processes a lot of large language model chats in R using ellmer.
+chatalot processes lots of large language model chats in R and is an extension of ellmer.

-Easily setup sequential and parallel processing workflows with features including tool calling, structured data extraction, save and resume, sound notifications, and more.
+Easily setup sequential and parallel chat processors with support for tool calling, structured data extraction, uploaded content, persistent caching, and sound notifications.

 Installation